mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > ## '/api/rooms/available-list/:date'
 > * Takes in a date parameter in the url (in the 'YYYY-MM-DD' format, eg: /api/rooms/available-list/2019-11-18).
 > * It returns an array of active room objects which are available on the date in the url parameter.
+> * It will return status 200 and an empty array if no available rooms are found for the days after that starting date.
-> * It will return status 400 (and a json with a message property) if either the date param is not in 'YYYY-MM-DD' format or if no available rooms are found for that date.
+> * It will return status 400 (and a json with a message property) if the date param is not in 'YYYY-MM-DD' format.
 > * It includes the date availability ends for each room (or "n/a" if a room has unlimited availability).
 ```
 // sample response from this route